Sign in

 Ask Fintool Equity Research AI

-Jonnathan Navarrete's questions to Clear Channel Outdoor Holdings Inc (CCO) leadership
+Jonnathan Navarrete's questions to Clear Channel Outdoor Holdings (CCO) leadership

 Question

 Jonnathan Navarrete of TD Cowen questioned the flat year-over-year EBITDA in the Americas segment despite revenue growth, asking about cost pressures beyond the MTA contract.
-He also asked about the company's confidence in achieving positive free cash flow for the year given the stated cash interest expense.
+He also asked about the company's confidence in achieving positive free cash flow for the year.

 Answer

-CFO David Sailer attributed the Americas segment margin pressure primarily to the site lease expense ramp-up from the MTA contract, which will be lapped in November, and some lower-margin production revenue in Q2.
-He affirmed confidence in generating positive free cash flow for the year, stating that the most critical lever is driving top-line revenue to grow EBITDA.
+CFO David Sailer attributed the margin pressure almost entirely to the MTA site lease expense ramp-up, which will be lapped in November, and a lower-margin production revenue item in Q2.
+He affirmed confidence in generating positive free cash flow for the full year, citing top-line growth driving EBITDA as the most critical lever.

 Ask Fintool Equity Research AI

-Jonnathan Navarrete's questions to Clear Channel Outdoor Holdings Inc (CCO) leadership • Q4 2024
+Jonnathan Navarrete's questions to Clear Channel Outdoor Holdings (CCO) leadership • Q4 2024

 Question